Students today expect a relevant and engaging learning experience. Butler addresses that expectation by providing a variety of learning

 blended classes need to be self-directed and motivated to succeed.

 The frequency of class meetings vary by course (check the schedule for details).
-Outside the classroom, student will use the ANGEL Learning Management System to complete coursework.
-ANGEL contains tools for communication, testing, assignment submission, directions and instructor notes for each specific course.
+Outside the classroom, student will use the Canvas Learning Management System to complete coursework.
+Canvas contains tools for communication, testing, assignment submission, directions and instructor notes for each specific course.

 Blended courses are subject to the school calendar.
 Although the course materials can be accessed at the student's convenience, there are deadlines for assignments and tests throughout the term.
 Blended courses are not self-paced, nor are they open-entry/open exit.